Semistandard Tableaux for Demazure Characters (Key Polynomials) and Their Atoms: Introduction

-Anytime the semistandard tableaux of a shape $\lambda$ are used to define a combinatorial quantity or structure, one can choose a permutation $\pi \in S^\lambda_n$ and attempt to define a corresponding generalized quantity or entity that is ``relative'' to $\pi$ by using the description of Demazure tableaux from our Theorem 5.1.
-One example of this would be given by summing the charge statistic over the Demazure tableaux to obtain a relative version of the Kostka polynomial.
-In fact, the study of the charge statistic in this vicinity has already begun \cite{Le3} \cite{LeS}.
-Can these tableaux descriptions be used to build upon those results in the Type A case?

 Although the polynomials have provided the motivation, our results are set entirely within the finer context of tableaux.
-The notions of right and left keys were reduced to two scanning descriptions in \cite{Wi1}.
+The notions of right and left keys were reduced to two scanning descriptions in \cite{Wi2}.
 So the core of this paper is concerned with comparing the tableau output of a scanning method to a given key tableau.
 In Section 4 we present the scanning method for finding the right key.
 In Sections 5-9 we state and prove our descriptions of sets of tableaux that are constrained by given keys using our ``insider'' language of scanning tableaux.
 In Section 10 we summarize our results for ``outsiders'' in terms of left and right keys and polynomials.
-The optional appendix supplies the details needed to view Demazure characters in the context of the textbook \cite{Hum}.
+The optional appendix places Demazure polynomials into the representation theory context of \cite{Hum}.
+All algebraic matters (including the actions of the symmetric group) are also deferred to the appendix, since these are not needed for our work with tableaux.